APACHE TRAIL is Arizona's Oldest Highway

 State Route 88 celebrates 100 years as the "Apache Trail"

-Only at these two locations can you find everything you'll need before starting the amazing journey on America's Oldest and most Ancient Highway.
+Only at these two locations can you find everything you'll need before starting the amazing journey on Arizona's Oldest and most Ancient Highway.

 Be sure to download a printable version of the Apache Trail map on the left before starting your adventure!